-In fiscal year 2008, the College has entered into an interest rate swap agreement on the Massachusetts Development Finance Agency, Variable Rate Revenue Bonds, Series I in order to convert the variable rate debt to fixed rate, thereby hedging against changes in the cash flow requirements of the College's variable rate debt obligations.
+In fiscal year 2008, the College entered into an interest rate swap agreement on the Massachusetts Development Finance Agency, Variable Rate Revenue Bonds, Series I in order to convert the variable rate debt to fixed rate, thereby hedging against changes in the cash flow requirements of the College's variable rate debt obligations.

-Net payments or receipts (difference between variable and fixed rate) under the swap agreement along with the change in fair value of the swap are recorded in the nonoperating section of the statement of activities as net realized/unrealized gain on interest swap for the year ended June 30, 2013.
+Net payments or receipts (difference between variable and fixed rate) under the swap agreement is recorded in the operating section of the Statement of Activities as an allocation to the functional expense categories.
+The change in fair value of the swap is recorded in the nonoperating section of the Statement of Activities as net realized/unrealized gain on interest swap.